emm-sam/NHANES-POWERBI-ANALYTICS/README.md

     - line y-axis as average of adult normal distribution for height
     - legend are height bins

+### Graph 4
+SCREENSHOT
 Calculated the Z-score = (value - mean) / standard deviation
 > Z-score Adult Height = (data[Height Adult] - 167.11) / 10.16

 - I then removed any value with a z-score of >3 and < -3
 - there were 5 adult outliers

+histogram of zscores
+- almost 2 peaks for male and female
+- would separate these

+### Graph 5 - box and whisker